-Millennium Falcon: Smuggler’s Run is a unique and interactive attraction and was the first ride to open at Disneyland Galaxy’s Edge.
+Smuggler’s Run is a unique and interactive attraction that was the first ride to open at Disneyland Galaxy’s Edge.
 Guests divide into 6-person crews, and each person gets an assigned a role to play on the Millennium Falcon: pilot, gunner, or flight engineer.

 After getting your crew color and role, you can briefly explore some of the Millennium Falcon.
 A few moments later, a cast member will call out your team color.

 Assemble your team, and the cast member leads you to the cockpit of the Millennium Falcon.
 Pilots are in the front, gunners in the middle, and flight engineers at the back.
-My daughter and I always got the same job assignments, so we sat next to one another during the ride.
+My daughter and I always got the same job assignments so we could sit next to one another during the ride.

 Millennium Falcon: Smuggler’s Run Jobs